ikasanEIP/ikasan/ikasaneip/dashboard/Readme.md

 ### Out of the Box with h2 in-memory persistence
 Out of the box the Ikasan-dashboard runs with an h2 in-memory database.

 The following command will run the dashboard fully functional based on in-memory persistence.
-NOTE: As it is in-memory persistence all changes will be lost on the restart of the JVM.

 ```
 $JAVA_HOME/bin/java -jar ikasan-dashboard-boot-2.1.3.jar
 ```